stefuhnee/http-framework/README.md

 ## Basic Use
 Simply require route-me as a dependency, and instantiate a new router to which you can add your own custom routes.

 Define your custom routes within a separate module.
 For these examples, we are using the filename routes.js within the root directory of the application.
-You will need to export the router at the bottom of the file, after definining the routes.
+You will need to export the router at the bottom of the file, after defining the routes.
 Then, require this module into your server file.

 file: _routes.js_
 ```javascript